 Enhance the JDK networking API to support remote direct memory access (RDMA) using the rsocket protocol on Linux-based platforms.

-A JDK-specific API is proposed as the rsocket feature is non-standard and only available on Linux platforms.
-Therefore, the proposal here is to add a JDK-specific API to the
+The rsocket feature is non-standard and is only available on Linux platforms.
+Therefore, the proposal here is to add a Java API to the

 jdk.net package of the

 jdk.net module, which is where other JDK-specific networking features are already exposed.
 On platforms where rsocket is not supported, an

 UnsupportedOperationException will be thrown if the APIs are used.

 A new class named jdk.net.RdmaSockets will define factory methods to create RDMA-based TCP sockets and channels.

 java.net.Socket openSocket(ProtocolFamily family) java.net.ServerSocket openServerSocket(ProtocolFamily family) java.nio.channels.SocketChannel openSocketChannel(ProtocolFamily family) java.nio.channels.ServerSocketChannel openServerSocketChannel(ProtocolFamily family) java.nio.channels.Selector openSelector()

 All tests will require RDMA-capable hardware (network interface adapter and switch).